 John and I have been ardent fans of Maui Jim sunglasses for many years and many pairs.
 Their glasses get ever lighter in weight and more comfortable and their lenses get ever better at cutting glare on the water (we prefer their super-thin polarized glass lenses in gray).

-Once again, if you want to photograph wildlife, Colin is your man.
+If you want to photograph wildlife, Colin is your man.
 In this article he gives you some solid tips that will improve your chances of making a real keeper photograph.

 Phyllis examines the challenges a woman faces when she goes cruising with a more experienced partner.